NERSC Data Management Strategy and Policies

-Each user is allocated 40 GB hard quota.
+Each user is allocated a directory with a 40 GB hard quota in the home file system.
 This is the default allocation granted to all users.

 Project File System

 The project file system is primarily intended for sharing data within a team or across computational platforms.
-Application output files are common.
 The project file systems are parallel file systems optimized for high-bandwidth, large-block-size access to large files.
 Once any active production and/or analysis is completed and you don't need regular access (> 1 year) to the data any longer, you should either archive the data in the HPSS data archive (below) or transfer it back to your home institution.